 - The 2020’s will feature the battle of the platform brands.
 It is hard to see Amazon losing the lead, but they face contenders.
 For example, Walmart has added a streaming service, Vudu, that recently struck a deal with MGM for content creation.
 In Australia the national grocery chain Coles has announced their first competitive salvo with Flybuys Max.
-This subscription program offers delivery benefits, discounts, a wide range of products including fresh food, streaming movies… stay tuned.
+This subscription program offers delivery benefits, discounts, a wide range of products including fresh food, streaming movies.
+And eBay is working on Plus.
 The competition will revolve around the smart home because convenience is critical to winning loyalty.
 Expect to see Google Home in some of these platform plays to match Alexa.

 Technology is disrupting loyalty (of course)

 Convenience is a reward / Customer Experience Rules

 The Ellipsis ‘CX Pyramid’ makes the point that customer relationships are built in an ordered sequence which should not be changed.
 First honour your promises, build trust, then be easy to do business with by personalising, then you have permission to be fun.
 Amazon is well on the way to exploiting the second layer of our pyramid; ‘Alexa order coffee and soap’ is easy, and before her there was Amazon Dash for product re-orders.
 Technology is making relationships easier.